MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

 ## Win32 C++
 ```
 interface ICoreWebView2StagingEnvironment2 : IUnknown {
-  /// Create a shared memory based buffer with the specifid size in bytes.
+  /// Create a shared memory based buffer with the specified size in bytes.
   /// The buffer can be shared with web contents in WebView by calling
-  /// `ShareBufferToScript` on `CoreWebView2` or `CoreWebViewFrame` object.
+  /// `PostSharedBufferToScript` on `CoreWebView2` or `CoreWebViewFrame` object.
   /// Once shared, the same content of the buffer will be accessible from both
   /// the app process and script in WebView.
 Modification to the content will be visible
   /// to all parties that have access to the buffer.